 The weekend of the findings, November 13th and 14th, bandwidth usage and visitor count skyrocketed.
 (Which was good in those days when we didn't use much.)
 Most of the day, no less than ten people were on, browsing JN.
 However, the site was quite slow and sluggish.
 Dave also received a few complaints from new visitors that the layout loaded slowly and was quite plain.
 The simple solution to this was to create a new layout, and so he did.
 The new layout created used half as many images and had one hundred less lines of coding, so of course, it was an excellent improvement load wise.

 JN's second layout (using the Default theme)

 With the new layout in place, Dave now had time to use his coding skills around the rest of the site.
 Several new additions included the Bug Report form, which has helped with thousands of bugs since its release.
-The jnPortal was also added in mid January.
+The jnPortal was also added in mid January (and was retired in March 2015, ten years later).
 It included numerous helpful things to help Neopians get around.
 It was also the first major coding project for JN.